CANopenTerm/CANopenTerm/docs/getting-started.md

 ![CANopenTerm](media/diversity-2019.svg ':no-zoom')

-CANopenTerm and CANvenient will soon be included in Debian.
-If you're using the `unstable` branch, you'll be able to install them easily
+CANopenTerm is available in Debian.
+If you're using the `testing` branch, you can install it easily with:
-with:

 ```bash
 sudo apt install canopenterm